 Science and Technology Committee.
-Our Board formed the Science and Technology Committee in December 2009.
-This Committee did not meet during 2009.
+Our Science and Technology Committee met six times in 2010.
 Drs.
 Topper, Barkas and Barrett are the members of our Science and Technology Committee.
 Dr. Topper chairs the Committee.

 Our Science and Technology Committee's responsibilities include: